 Nike & Their Sports Fanbase

-It’s long been known that Nike’s marketing strategy has exceeded selling shoes or sportswear.
-The athletic brand had its consumers investing in a lifestyle that’s just like their favorite athletes.
+It’s no secret that Nike’s marketing strategies have exceeded selling shoes or sportswear.
+The biggest brand had its consumers investing in a lifestyle that’s just like their favorite athletes.

 Lululemon & Their Community